Monica Dixon, Ph.D., R.D.

 Dr. Dixon’s expertise in policy and program development, coalition building and communications won her the Center for Disease Control's “Creative Leadership by Example Award” for building the first-ever statewide obesity prevention coalition here in Washington State.

-OPHCC Board Vice President & Policy Advisor
+OPHCC Board President & Policy Advisor

 Commissioner, Clallam County, District One – Commissioner Ozias is honored to serve as the Clallam County Commissioner representing District One, which is the east end of the county that includes Sequim.